viacoin/vialectrum/README.rst

 Getting started
 ===============

+Before you upgrade, always make sure you have saved your wallet seed on paper.

 Electrum is a pure python application.
 If you want to use the Qt interface, install the Qt dependencies::